youbs/strading/README.md

 ### Instantiating Strading

-Service is a factory for building the requests using a template and populating the request with your credentials.
+[Service](./Service.php) is used to construct [Request](./Request.php) using existing templates and to pre-populate them with your API credentials.

 ```php
 /**